 But sugi is an incredible tree.
-The eldest tree on Japan’s mainland is the two millennia Old Camphor at Kinomiya Shrine in Atami.
-But Japan’s eldest tree is a 2,500 year old sugi on remote Yaku Shima (Yaku Island), south of Kyushu.
-In this sense sugi is a little reminiscent of redwood (Sequoia).
+The eldest tree on Japan’s main island of Honshu is the two millennia Old Camphor at Kinomiya Shrine in Atami.
+But Japan’s eldest trees are several thousands year old sugi on remote Yaku Shima (Yaku Island), south of Kyushu.
 Understandably, the Yaku Shima sugi has a lot of spiritual meaning for Japanese people, and presumably is excused the hay-fever blame.

 A walk along Cedar Avenue Hakone is included in Hakone Hachiri Tour.